ardiesan/ardiesan.github.io/_posts/2022-10-01-Protect-Your-Github-Commits.md

 Open (https://github.com/settings/keys)[https://github.com/settings/keys] on a browser and click `New GPG key` button.
 Paste the key.

 Configure local copy of repository to use the signingkey.
-If you only work with one Git GitHub account, you do not need to use the `--local` option.

 ```
-git config --local user.signingkey {short-key}
+git config user.signingkey {short-key}
 ```

 Assuming you are on MacOS and is using Homebrew, you can find your gpg application using `which`